 3. Have loads of marine fun at Ocean Park (locals prefer it)

-Ocean Park is Hong Kong’s original theme park (before Disneyland burst onto the scene) with amusement rides, animal exhibits and a most impressive aquarium making it a diverse family experience and preferred by locals who consider Disneyland touristy and small.
+It doesn’t get any more family friendly in Hong Kong than Ocean Park, Hong Kong’s original theme park (before Disneyland burst onto the scene) with amusement rides, animal exhibits and a most impressive aquarium making it a diverse family experience and preferred by locals who consider Disneyland touristy and small.
 Rather than making way for Disney, the iconic theme park proceeded with a $5.5 billion expansion, redeveloping the 92 hectare site and making it the largest theme park in Asia.

 There is an upper area with thrill rides for older children, the main show area and a sea lion feeding enclosure, and a lower area where the aquarium, Giant Panda exhibit and playground for younger kids is located.
 They are connected by a cable car that provides impressive views across Hong Kong Island, or you can ride their funicular train to get from one area to the other.